Skip to content

 pageId A string page ID that identifies a specific page scope in the current Perspective session.

-Returns the mapping object attached to or associated with the specified page.
+Returns the mapping object attached to or associated with the specified page or designer session.

 Available in Perspective scope.